-- 3. Spray Injury.
+3. Spray Injury.
 Over-spraying, too frequent applications, a material used improperly, or even standard materials used in the regular way may cause injury.
 Severe injury may be just as serious as failure to control because of too little spraying.
 Spray injury may cause loss of foliage, excessive dropping of fruit, or dwarfing of fruit; or it may affect the color.
 Injury to bark and wood may also occur.
 The type of injury varies with the different kinds of fruit and with the material used.
 Some of these injuries may be evident only in the year during which they occur, others are likely, if severe, to affect the future vigor and productiveness of the tree.
-It is evident, therefore, that the trees must be properly sprayed to prevent injury by insects and diseases but that excessive and improper spraying should be avoided. - 4.
-Spray Residues.
-The United States Department of Agriculture has established tolerances for residues of arsenic, lead and fluorine on fruit that goes into inter-state shipment and there is also a tolerance on arsenic that must be met when fruit is exported.
-Satisfactory methods for the removal of residues from apples, pears and cherries have been developed.
-Residue removal is made more difficult by the inclusion of oil with lead arsenate in the cover sprays.
-A modified program will be necessary in those orchards where the fruit will not be washed.
+It is evident, therefore, that the trees must be properly sprayed to prevent injury by insects and diseases but that excessive and improper spraying should be avoided.

+4. Spray Residues.
+The United States Department of Agriculture has established a tolerance for arsenical residue on fruit that is sold in the United States and there is also a tolerance that must be met when fruit is exported.
+Satisfactory methods for the removal, by washing, of this residue from apples and pears have been developed and are being used extensively in Michigan.
+Where washing equipment is available, growers need not be concerned about excessive residue on apples and pears.
+A possible exception to this may arise from heavy and repeated applications of oil-lead arsenate sprays.
 With other fruits, precautions may be necessary and the recommendations for each fruit should be studied carefully in this connection.
-No guarantee can be made that any recommended treatment will not cause excessive residue, but the information is the best available.
+No guarantee can be made that any recommended treatment will not cause excessive residue, but the information presented is the best available.